rumca-js/Django-link-archive/README.md

 # How does it work?

- - First define a RSS source in "Sources" page, or you manually add a link in "Sources" page
+ - first define a RSS source in "Sources" page, or you manually add a link in "Sources" page
+ - RSS sources are checked for new links
+ - new links are inserted into database
- - Every day your bookmarks are exported to a repository, if configured
+ - every day your bookmarks can be exported to a repository, if configured
- - Each new link adds its domain into the 'Domains' pool, if configured
- - Each new link adds words from its title into the 'KeyWords' pool, if configured
- - You can monitor what kinds of domains were added by the links to you system
- - You can monitor what kind of words generate most buzz

 # Ranking algorithm